psychonaut0/ritopls/README.md

 ## General information

+If you don't know what player to search you can go with these example:

+Psychonaut0, EUW
+Lyrae051, EUW
+BULKMollic1, EUW

+The search is not case sensitive, so you don't need to uppercase or lowercase.

 ### Features

 Taric is a website build with Angular.
 It has a simple, minimal and aesthetic home page for searching any summoner you want.
 You can look to your rank informations, win rate, and